isomerpages/enterprisesg-sac/_resources/Frequently Asked Questions (FAQ).md

 <p>The basic document dealing with the GLP is the OECD Principles of Good Laboratory Practice, published by OECD’s Environment Directorate, and most recently revised in 1998
 <br>
-This document is produced by the OECD GLP Working Group and is available at&nbsp; [OECD website](https://www.oecd.org/chemicalsafety/testing/overview-of-good-laboratory-practice.htm){:target="_blank"}.
+This document is produced by the OECD GLP Working Group and is available at&nbsp;

+	<a href="overview-of-good-laboratory-practice.htm" target="_blank">OECD website”</a>

 <!-- COMMENT: The {:target="\\\_blank"} syntax at the end of the Markdown webpage URL is used to open the URL in a new window tab --></p>